gonzomw/quickSend-twilio/README.md

 ================

 Send a multi-line text message from the command line using Twilio and Node.js.
 Quicksend send will prompt you for a number and message to send via sms.
 Quicksend allows you to send multi-line messages until you issue a command 'a' to abort or 's' to send.
-Their may be a slight pause between entries becuase of the readlin-sync module.
+Their may be a slight pause between entries becuase of the readline-sync module.

 Install
 -------